/|

 motor planning abilities are promoted.
 If you are interested in your child beginning hippotherapy,

-you may have and send you the required paperwork and then schedule your
+questions you may have and send you the required paperwork and then

-child as quickly as possible.
+schedule your child as quickly as possible.
 Volunteers are relied upon for each hippotherapy session.
 Volunteer duties include: Side walker - The side walker is responsible for assisting the client with balance and safety during the hippotherapy session.
 The side walker also assists the therapist with games and activities.
 With the assistance of the side walker, the client is able to maximize his/her potential during each session.
 One or two side walkers are needed for each therapy session.
-Horse Leader
+Horse Leader - The horse

 Volunteers can also assist with grooming, tacking, and other aspects of animal welfare.
 Volunteer training sessions are held regularly.
 For more information on volunteer activities, please contact: Annette Crenshaw,